 Manuka Honey is unique to New Zealand, the nectar being collected by the bees from the flower of the indigenous Manuka tree.
 Research at Waikato University has shown that all varieties of honey have some anti-bacterial activity.
-Manuka Honey has tested as having a much higher level of anit-bacterial activity, up to many tens of times greater than the other honeys tested.
-The term Active or UMF is used to indicate that the honey has been tested for increased anti-bacterial activity and then rated as to the strength of that activity.
+Manuka Honey has tested as having a much higher level of anti-bacterial activity, up to many tens of times greater than the other honeys tested.
+The term MGO or UMF is used to indicate that the honey has been tested for increased anti-bacterial activity and then rated as to the strength of that activity.

 There are a number of reasons for the antibacterial activity of honey.
 The high sugar content of all honey means there are few water molecules available, making it difficult for micro-organisms to establish, and the generally low pH is enough to inhibit many animal pathogens.
 The primary reason for anti-bacterial activity in most honeys is the slow release of hydrogen peroxide, which results from the action of the enzyme glucose oxidase when honey is diluted.
 However, this Hydrogen Peroxide can be broken down by heat and light, and may also be broken down by the catalase enzyme present within body fluids and tissues.

 Some Manuka Honey has additional non-peroxide antibacterial components which are much more stable.
 This is often referred as MGO.
 The non-peroxide activity is due to the combined action of methylglyoxal (MGO) and another as yet unidentified synergistic component (that enhances the anti-bacterial action of methylglyoxal).
 The methylglyoxal is formed by a chemical reaction that occurs after the bees have processed the nectar into honey.